 BERKELEY, CA, October 3, 2019 — Two weeks prior to the official launch of the website for the Institute for Research on Male Supremacism (IRMS)–an organization dedicated to studying misogynist ideology, mobilization, and violence–executive director and founder Alex DiBranco was targeted by the Daily Stormer’s Andrew Anglin, a prominent neo-Nazi and white nationalist.

 In a post published on September 20th, 2019, Anglin refers to himself as “the self-appointed spiritual successor to Elliot Rodger” in a caption under a photo of DiBranco.
-Rodger killed six people in Santa Barbara in 2014 and left a lengthy manifesto expressing his desire to slaughter all women for what he termed the “crime” of not having sexual intercourse with him.
+The Santa Barbara perpetrator killed six people in 2014 and left a lengthy manifesto expressing his desire to slaughter all women for what he termed the “crime” of not having sexual intercourse with him.
 His violence has been glorified by the misogynist “incel” community, a term used by men who self-identify as “involuntarily celibate” and view themselves as unjustly deprived of sexual intercourse by women.
-Rodger has been referenced by at least four mass killers over the past five years.
+The Santa Barbara perpetrator has been referenced by at least four mass killers over the past five years.

 The misogyny and promotion of the incel movement on a website well-known for virulent anti-Semitism and white supremacism exemplifies the entwinement of anti-Semitism, white supremacy, and male supremacy on the alt-right.
 DiBranco states, “This misogyny poses a real threat to women like myself and my colleagues, and while there has been more attention to male supremacism and incel terrorism since 2018 by watchdog organizations, law enforcement, and media, we are continuing to fight to have this threat treated with the seriousness it needs.”